Pneumonia in older people: What you should know

 What are the signs of pneumonia in older people?

 Pneumonia can lead to a fever and a cough with phlegm in older people.
 But these symptoms are often less severe than they are in younger people.
-And sometimes they don't occur at all, or other symptoms are more noticeable – such as diarrhea or worsening confusion.
+And sometimes they don't occur at all, or other symptoms are more noticeable – such as diarrhea or increasing confusion.

 • increasing confusion, apathy or temporary unconsciousness,